 Limitations of cloud computing

-- Internet Connectivity: You need stable internet connection to access your file.
+- Internet Connectivity: You need a stable internet connection to access your file.

 2. Edge Computing

-Edge computing means processing data close to where it is created like you smartwatch, traffic camera or a drone.
-They do not send data to cloud server, insted of they handles it right there in real time.
-Edge computingg process is very fast but cloud computing is good for large data set.
+Edge computing means processing data close to where it is created, like your smartwatch, a traffic camera or a drone.
+They do not send data to the cloud server; instead, they handle it right there in real time.
+The edge computing process is very fast, but cloud computing is good for large data sets.

-Defination: Edge computing is the practice of capturing, storing, processing and analyzing data near the client, where the data is generated, instead of in a centralized data-processing warehouse.
+Definition: Edge computing is the practice of capturing, storing, processing and analysing data near the client, where the data is generated, instead of in a centralised data-processing warehouse.

 Artificial Intelligence (AI) and Machine Learning (ML)